France says it must use fewer U.S. parts in its weapons systems

-PARIS (Reuters) - France must cut its dependence on U.S. components in its weapons systems to minimize Washington’s ability to block its arms exports, its defense minister said on Thursday.
+PARIS, Sept 6 (Reuters) - France must cut its dependence on U.S. components in its weapons systems to minimise Washington’s ability to block its arms exports, its defence minister said on Thursday.

-U.S. export control laws can be used to limit European weapons sales if even small components come from U.S. suppliers.
-That legislation was in place prior to Donald Trump’s presidency, but the industry has grown increasingly worried that his administration is acting to halt exports that might have been permitted in the past.

 Washington has this year blocked the sale to Egypt of French-made SCALP cruise missiles, which contain a U.S. part.

-Without giving specific examples, Defence Minister Florence Parly said France needed to “gradually wean ourselves off our reliance on a certain number of American parts.”

-“We have had trade difficulties linked to the prospects for exports.
-And we know that these difficulties are linked to strategic questions and often to problems of commercial rivalry,” she told a small group of journalists.

-She was quizzed on the subject in July by parliament’s defense committee.
+She was quizzed on the subject in July by parliament’s defence committee.

 Asked at that time by one lawmaker about the blocked SCALP sale, Parly said: “We are at the mercy of the Americans.”